2015 Duke City Gladiators season: Season summary

 The CIF's announced schedule for the 2015 season was disrupted when the New Mexico Stars abruptly postponed their entry into the league on February 21, just one week before the season began.
 On March 3, the Albuquerque-based Duke City Gladiators were announced as a late entry into the league, partially replacing the Stars in the CIF schedule with a plan to play 11 games in 2015.
 The Gladiators' schedule was a mix of league games and non-league games because of prior scheduling maneuvers and arena availability.

 Although hastily assembled, the Gladiators were able to pick up many key personnel from the unexpected temporary shutdown of the New Mexico Stars.
-This experience allowed them amass a 5–4 record during their unexpectedly shortened debut season.
+This experience allowed them to amass a 5–4 record during their unexpectedly shortened debut season.
 Originally scheduled for just 9 league games, the Gladiators' final home game was won by forfeit after the Sailna Bombers were ejected from the CIF on May 28.
 Of their four losses, only the season opener against the Texas Revolution was a blowout.
 The other three losses were by just 4 points, 3 points, and 5 points, respectively.
 Duke City also played a pair of non-league exhibition games, winning both.